VictorOdhiambo/HighSchoolPortal/README.md

 # HighSchoolPortal
-This is a web application build entirely with reactjs, expressjs, jquery and mongodb

-#Create React app using create-react-app command

-#cd into the project and do npm install to install all the dependencies

-#Start the server using the command node server.js

-#Ensure that the MongoDB is installed and its server is already running
+Create a folder in your computer
+Clone or download the files
+Copy and paste the files to the newly created folder above cd into that folder and do npm install cd again into client folder and do npm install

+After all the dependencies have been installed, start your mongodb server on a seperate terminal Create a database called highschooldb in your mongodb

+Now, do npm run dev.. this should start both the server and the client..

+Happy coding!!

 Thanks.